 Rogol earned a Bachelor’s of Science degree in 1994 from James Madison University in Kinesiology/athletic training.
 In 1996 he received a Master of Education in Sports Medicine at the University of Virginia.
 While attending the University of Virginia he completed an athletic training internship at Fork Union Military Academy.

-A certified member of the National Athletic Trainers Association (NATA) and licensed by the Virginia Board of Medicine, Rogol also has membership in the Mid-Atlantic Athletic Trainers’ Association (MAATA), and the Virginia Athletic Trainers’ Association (VATA).
-He has held many positions within the VATA.
-For the past 4 years he has been treasurer for the organization.
-Rogol also was the Region III representative and chair of the Constitution and By-Laws Committee.
+A certified member of the NATA and licensed by the Virginia Board of Medicine, Rogol also has membership in the Mid-Atlantic Athletic Trainers’ Association (MAATA), and the VATA.
+He has held many positions within the VATA, including treasurer from 2011-2016.
+Rogol also was the Region III representative and Chair of the Constitution and By-Laws Committee.
 Additionally he serves as a member of the Virginia High School League’s Sports Medicine Advisory Committee.
 He is certified in CPR/AED and First Aid by the American Red Cross.